Using separable non-negative matrix factorization techniques for the analysis of time-resolved Raman spectra: Introduction

 In this work, we tried to overcome these drawbacks by developing an unsupervised analytical method that is based on non-negative matrix factorization (NMF).
+Such NMF techniques have rarely been used for factor analysis, with two notable exceptions\cite{AndoHamaguchi2013,Sawall2010}.
+Unlike these previous approaches, our method takes advantage of the so-called separability inherent to the measurement data.

+This paper is organized as follows.
 In Section~\ref{sec:background} we present the mathematical model and describe the so-called separability condition that is derived from the specific properties of complex Raman spectra composed by a finite number of component spectra.
 Section~\ref{sec:overall_algo} then describes the numerical method for computing the NMF and extracting the reaction coefficients.
 In Section~\ref{sec:study} we illustrate on a sequence of artificial first-order reactions the reliability of our method under interference among the component spectra and under measurement noise.
 Concluding remarks are given in Section~\ref{sec:concl}.